Are you planning a budget trip on the continent and want to know how much will backpacking Europe cost? Look no further.

 If you stay in one a bit outside of the city centre, it might be cheaper but you can also end up wasting time and money getting to all of the attractions you want to visit.

-You can find these type of opportunities in advance on sites such as Worldpackers or Workaway, or simply ask when you arrive at your destination.
+You can find these opportunities in advance on sites such as Worldpackers or Workaway, or simply ask when you arrive at your destination.

 Another great alternative to hostels if you’re travelling as a couple or in a group is Airbnb.
 Private rooms through Airbnb can oftentimes be less expensive than a private room in a hostel and you get the added benefit of sharing a home with a local and seeing a side to the place you’re visiting that most tourists don’t get to see.